-When I was a child, I hated checking my math before I turned my test in.
-It was so boring!
-I rarely found any mistakes. … According to me… My teachers probably wouldn’t agree…
+When I was a child, I loathed checking my math before I turned my test in.
+It was boring!
+I never found mistakes anyway…

-I definitely made careless errors here and there.
+…Okay, so I definitely made careless errors here and there.
 I wasn’t invested in seriously looking for mistakes.
-With the conceit of childhood, I believed I didn’t make mistakes often enough to bother looking for them to correct them.
-I though I did well enough the first time.
+With childish conceit, I believed I didn’t make mistakes often enough to bother looking for them to correct them.
+I thought I did well enough the first time.

 Not wanting to check my work played into my writing as well.
 I valued the creation stage over the revising one.
 When I’d finished writing a draft to the end, I believed it complete.
 I didn’t want to discover new issues to work on.
 In addition, I didn’t know how to walk through a system for revisions.